-To watch Neiufi’s story, click here,
+To watch Neiufi’s story, click here on this link,

 Paralympics New Zealand (PNZ) today marks ‘100 days to go’ until the Tokyo 2020 Paralympic Games, marking an important milestone as anticipation builds towards the 16th summer Paralympic Games.
 The NZ Paralympic Team has competed at Paralympic Games since 1968 and through their stories and performances have inspired the nation.
 At the Tokyo 2020 Paralympic Games Paralympians and Para athletes will continue to draw on the pride and desire that is so deeply rooted in New Zealanders to succeed on the world stage.